Sugar Pursuit

 How to store strawberry cookies?

-Store completely cooled cookies in an airtight container lined with a paper towel, or covered with plastic wrap on a plate at room temperature for up to 2 weeks.
+Store completely cooled cookies in an airtight container lined with a paper towel at room temperature for up to 2 weeks.

 Can you freeze strawberry cookies?